-In computer-assisted brain surgery, your Mayo Clinic treatment team uses imaging technologies, such as magnetic resonance imaging (MRI), intraoperative MRI, computerized tomography (CT) and positron emission tomography (PET) scans, to create a 3-D model of your brain.
+In computer-assisted brain surgery, surgeons use imaging technologies, such as magnetic resonance imaging (MRI), intraoperative MRI, computerized tomography (CT) and positron emission tomography (PET) scans, to create a 3D model of your brain.
+This may be done before, or in some cases during, your surgery.

 This model allows your brain surgeon (neurosurgeon) to plan the safest way to treat your condition.
 During your surgery, the computer system precisely guides your surgeon to the area(s) of your brain requiring treatment.